The Bankrate promise

 Why should you get the Ink Business Cash?

 Unlike the Spark Cash Plus, the Ink Business Cash allows you to carry a balance from one month to the next.
 That might make this card a better choice for business owners whose income rises and falls unpredictably.
-The lack of an annual fee might also be attractive for those who don’t know what their spending will look like over the year and whether they’ll earn enough rewards to offset the price of card membership.
+The lack of an annual fee might also be attractive for those who don’t know what their spending will look like over the year and aren’t sure whether they’ll earn enough rewards to offset the price of card membership.

 The Ink Business Cash offers many benefits, including free employee cards and the ability to transfer records to accounting software, which could make tax prep easier.
-Cardholders will also get standard benefits like purchase protection against damage or theft for 120 days (up to $10,000 per claim and $50,000 per account), extended warranties for eligible items, travel and emergency services, a roadside dispatch service and an auto rental collision damage waiver.
+Cardholders will also get standard benefits like purchase protection against damage or theft for 120 days (up to $10,000 per claim and $50,000 per account), extended warranties for eligible items, travel and emergency services, roadside dispatch service and an auto rental collision damage waiver.

 With this card, you can redeem rewards for cash back (in the form of statement credits or direct deposits), gift cards, travel through Chase Ultimate Rewards or paying with points at select retailers.
 You could also transfer your rewards to a premium Chase credit card to gain more redemption options.